In plain terms

 - RSU Tax Checklist Before a Vesting Date

-A short checklist so vest day is not a surprise. confirm withholding settings and whether you need extra cash on hand.
+A short checklist so vest day is not a surprise — confirm withholding settings and whether you need extra cash on hand.

 - RSUs on W-2: What to Look For

-Your W-2 should reflect RSU vest income in wages. know which boxes to check before filing.
+Your W-2 should reflect RSU vest income in wages — know which boxes to check before filing.

-- RSU Tax Documents Checklist
+- RSU Tax Documents Checklist: What to Save Before You File

 Collect documents as vests happen so filing season is paperwork, not archaeology.